Cisco ISE Administrator Accounts: CLI and GUI Access

 CLI access to ISE can be achieved through multiple methods:

-• Remote connection via Cisco Integrated Management Controller (CIMC).
+- Remote connection through the Cisco Integrated Management Controller (CIMC).

-Two types of user accounts are available for CLI access: Admin and User, each with specific privileges and permissions.
+Two types of user accounts are available for CLI access: Admin and User, each granting a distinct set of privileges.
 The Admin account provides elevated privileges for system-level operations, including:

-When logged in with an Admin account, a wide range of commands becomes available, as shown in the following example.
+When logged in with an Admin account, a wide range of commands becomes available, as shown below.

 ISE-NODE-2/adminCLI#?